d-xo/klab-init/readme.md

 This is a template repo and small tutorial for those interested in getting started specifying smart contracts with [`klab`](https://github.com/dapphub/klab).

 klab is a smart contract specification language and proof explorer.
-Klab specs can be thought of as an extremely thorough test suite (every possible execution is checked) that can be run against any evm bytecode.
+A Klab spec can be thought of as an extremely thorough test suite that can be run against any evm bytecode.

 Using klab we can show: